rackerlabs/docs-dedicated-networking/load-balancer/api-docs/getting-started/concepts.rst

 A monitor does not take effect until you apply it to a virtual server, a pool, or a pool member.
 You apply it by submitting an API request to create a monitor rule.
-After applying a rule, you can use the update monitor rule operations to change configuration settings.e
+After applying a rule, you can use the update monitor rule operations to change configuration settings.

 On the |F5|, the default interval timer is 5 seconds, with a default timeout value of 16 seconds.